Holiday assistance for Christmas, Easter, and Thanksgiving.

 Toys for Tots - Families selected for assistance from this Salvation Army Christmas program receive not only an opportunity to get gifts for their kids by shopping for their children at The Salvation Army's Toy Shop, but Toys for Tots will also usually distribute a food voucher.
 So the service usually combined a toy as well as food box to help families provide a warm meal for Christmas or New Years.
 Oftentimes this program is run in cooperation with other local charities organizations, or agencies like the United States Marine Corps.

 Thanksgiving assistance from Salvation Army – The holidays provide a sense of tradition to many.
 The Salvation Army will try to ensure meals are prepared and shared with the hungry and disadvantaged in the community during Thanksgiving.

 The details vary by location, but Thanksgiving programs may provide a turkey dinner with all the trimmings.
-When this is not an option, there may be a takeout lunch bag, small gifts and toys for your children, and more.
+When this is not an option, there may be a takeout lunch bag, small gifts and toys passed out for your children during this holiday.
 Some times what is served will depend on what the applicant has request, and what type of food has been donated.
 In some parts of the county, prepared Thanksgiving meals and baskets are delivered by volunteers to those families in need, including seniors or shut-ins, who can’t pick up the food themselves.
 Locate more information on free Thanksgiving dinners.

 Easter assistance – While not as common, many Salvation Army locations also try to help struggling families keep food on their table during Easter as well.
 Families and hungry people who are struggling to provide for themselves or their families are welcome to take advantage of any assistance that is provided.
 This can include baskets, eggs, hot meals, and much more.
 Easter eggs may be hidden for the joy of local children during Easter.